foremast/foremast/README.md

 This repository will contain scripts for all of the "pipes" tasks for Spinnaker deployments.

 ## Basic Task Overview

+These are designed to be loosely coupled applications and we will continue to update this README as the project grows.

+### Implementation

-1. Create logical Spinnaker app
+1. Create logical Spinnaker app (triggered by Git Hook)
+1. Call downstream Job to manage infrastructure
+1. Read configurations from `application-master-{env}.json` and `pipeline.json`
+1. Create/modify IAM Profile and Role
+1. Create/skip S3 Archaius application.properties file
+1. Create/modify Security Groups
 1. Create/modify ELB
+1. Create DNS record to ELB
+1. Create/modify application pipeline

+### Not Used

 1. Create/modify server group/ASG
-1. Create/modify Security Groups
-1. Create/skip S3 Archaius application.properties file
-1. Create/modify application pipeline

-These are designed to be loosely coupled applications and we will continue to update this README as the project grows.

 ## Technology Used